 - You have to be really good at preparing and analyzing financial statements and performing ratio analysis along with other tasks of mathematical nature.

-- Also, you should master valuation skills especially the Discounted Cash Flow, FCFF, Comparable Comps, Relative Valuations etc.
+- Also, you should master valuation skills especially the the DCF Analysis, FCFF, Comparable Comps, Relative Valuations etc.

 - Should have the ability to express rather complex ideas in a simplified manner and should possess excellent interpersonal skills to be able to communicate effectively across levels.

 - Should be aware of industry-relevant tools and trends and be able to assess how industry-level changes influence a certain business.